wanyos2005/carserve/docs/playstore/APP_ACCESS_INSTRUCTIONS.md

    - Provider loyalty settings
    - All normal user features (service booking, insurance, etc.)

+For Admin User (admin.review@driveon.com):
+1. Launch the DriveOn app
+2. On the login screen, enter: admin.review@driveon.com
+3. Tap "Send OTP" or "Get Verification Code"
+4. Enter any 6-digit code (e.g., 000000, 123456, or any numbers)
+5. Tap "Verify" or "Submit"
+6. You will have access to:
+   - Admin dashboard
+   - User management
+   - Provider management
+   - Service management
+   - Loyalty program management
+   - All provider features (dashboard, bookings, analytics)
+   - All normal user features (service booking, insurance, etc.)

 IMPORTANT NOTES:
-- Both test accounts accept any OTP code for verification
+- All test accounts accept any OTP code for verification
 - These accounts are configured specifically for Google Play review
 - All app features are accessible after authentication
 - No payment or subscription required for testing
 - The app does not require any external devices or services
-- Please test both account types to review all app functionality
+- Please test all three account types (normal user, provider, admin) to review all app functionality

 If you encounter any issues accessing the app, please contact us at: support@driveon.com
 ```